infobloxopen/bloxone-ansible/README.md

 ## Description
 Infoblox Universal DDI Modules for Ansible Collections facilitate the DNS and IPAM automation of VM workloads that are deployed across multiple platforms.
-The bloxone_modules collection consists of modules and plug-ins required to manage the networks, IP addresses, and DNS records in universal_ddi.
+The universal_ddi_modules collection consists of modules and plug-ins required to manage the networks, IP addresses, and DNS records in universal_ddi.
 The collection is hosted on Ansible Galaxy under infoblox.universal_ddi_modules.
 ## Version Information

 ### What's new in v2
 - The collection has been renamed from `b1ddi_modules` to `universal_ddi`.
 - The modules are renamed to follow the Universal DDI API naming conventions.
 The old module names are deprecated and will be removed in the next major release.
 - The modules are rewritten to use the [Universal DDI Python client](https://github.com/infobloxopen/universal-ddi-python-client) library.
-This provides a more consistent experience across the modules and supports a wider range of BloxOne services.
+This provides a more consistent experience across the modules and supports a wider range of universal_ddi services.

 ## Collection Overview